maithili-k/iRODS-RDM-HPC-course/4-iRODS-in-HPC.md

 ## 4. Compute workflow - Wordcount

-We will now prepare the compute workflow as need be executed on any worker node in the cluster.
+We will now prepare the compute workflow so that it can be executed on any worker node in the cluster.
 The workflow will be a very simple word count of text files already existing inside the iRODS instance which are annotated with metadata.

 We still do the workflow in interactive mode and on the user interface node (remember it behaves as any node in the cluster).